Shaun Tan Award for Young Artists

 Upper secondary – school years ten, eleven and twelve

-The city would like to acknowledge the generous support of award patron Shaun Tan and our valued sponsors Janet Holmes à Court AC, One20 Productions, Kool Kreative, Prime Art Picture Framers, New Edition Bookshop, and Creative Kids Arts Club.
+The city would like to acknowledge the generous support of award patron Shaun Tan and our valued sponsors for 2016 Janet Holmes à Court AC, One20 Productions, Kool Kreative, Prime Art Picture Framers, New Edition Bookshop, and Creative Kids Arts Club.

 Public use of artworks